Contact Us

 Cultural differences usually exist between in-house teams and outsourced CTO-on-demand from software development agencies.

-This is particularly evident in cooperation between startups in the west and offshore CTOs from India and Africa.
+This is particularly evident in cooperation between startups in the West and offshore virtual CTOs from India and Africa.

 These differences may lead to non-verbal communication barriers, workplace conflicts, and an inability for the CTO to mentor and direct other team members.